Much Ado About Nothing at the Park Theatre

 There are faults.
 Shakespeare’s drama is pared to down to such an extent that in some places the humour is a little lost – particularly Benedict’s lines, which fail to produce the comedic heights usually felt.
 The pace does lag at points causing Shakespeare’s fast paced, witty dialogue to wane.
 Despite this, the production conjures a charmingly festive, cosy feel and it’s most imperative elements – its raillery, intensity and jollity – really do sparkle.

-Much Ado About Nothing is on at the Park Theatre until 15th December 2013, for further information or to book visit here.
+Much Ado About Nothing is at the Park Theatre until 15th December 2013.
+For further information or to book visit the theatre’s website here.